groupdocs/docs.groupdocs.com/content/viewer-net/release-notes/release-notes-2019/groupdocs.viewer-for-.net-19.3-release-notes.md

 Bug

-This section lists public API changes that were introduced in GroupDocs.Viewer for .NET 19.3.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Viewer for .NET 19.3.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Viewer which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 ### GroupDocs.Viewer.Config.ViewerConfig